 - Determination and Work Ethic

 - Deep Respect for UAE Heritage and Culture

 - Based on Sheikh Zayed’s vision for a green desert, his belief that water was the UAE’s most valuable resource as well as the environmental and conservation programmes he led and inspired.

 - Explore the fact that change and progress comes only from dedication, collaboration and hard work

 - Emphasise the role and responsibility of the UAE’s blended current and future generations to continue to work together to treasure, protect and give back to our shared home.

 - Work with experts in environmental issues and social history to join the devising process crossing the curriculum

-Cranleigh Abu Dhabi students studying Dance, Drama, Music, Art and Design Technology, as well as those who are active members of performing and creative arts co-curricular programmes, have been selected and invited to take part in this project.
-In addition to this, dancers from a number of other Abu Dhabi schools were invited to audition and we are delighted to be welcoming four dance students from Brighton College Abu Dhabi and four from the British International School Abu Dhabi (BISAD).
+Cranleigh Abu Dhabi students studying Dance, Drama, Music, Art and Design Technology, as well as those who are active members of performing and creative arts co-curricular programmes, were selected and invited to take part in this project.
+In addition to this, dancers from a number of other Abu Dhabi schools were invited to audition and we were delighted to welcome dance students from Brighton College Abu Dhabi and the British International School Abu Dhabi.

-- Primary element: Approximately 20 pupils aged 5 to 6 years
+- Primary element: 20 pupils aged 5 to 6 years

 - Karen Gillingham (Director/Artistic Director ) www.karengillingham.com